Diversity in Research Paper Awards Webinar

 Same, same or different?
 Neuroscience, robotics, AI and medical informatics: New insights with diversity

 In this 2-day workshop, scientists from neuroscience, robotics, AI and medical informatics provided insights on how they consider variables such as sex, gender, age etc. Additionally, experts in ethics and diversity will introduce Responsible Research and Innovation (RRI) concepts and their practical application.

 Juliana Nnadi, presented a poster and reflected her experiences at:

-A workshop on career planning will be offered on 8th of February 2019.
-This workshop for participants of all genders will provide success factors and challenges for scientific and alternative career options; information on expected formal requirements and the importance of networks, informal rules and biases.; opportunities to reflect individual career goals and to build a roadmap on how to get there as well as to learn from sharing experiences with peers.
+A workshop on career planning was offered on 8 February 2019 at the 3rd HBP Student Conference.
+This workshop for participants of all genders provided success factors and challenges for scientific and alternative career options; information on expected formal requirements and the importance of networks, informal rules and biases.; opportunities to reflect individual career goals and to build a roadmap on how to get there as well as to learn from sharing experiences with peers.

-This session will explore how diversity of research objects and/or target groups (that is e.g. differences of sex, age or other physical factors, psychological or societal factors) should be considered in order to improve the probability for robust and innovative findings – and last but not least: funding opportunities.
-Examples, guiding questions, tools and techniques for diversity research design and content will be presented.
-RRI context will be provided and discussed.
+This session at the Dual Use and Responsible Research Conference from 15 - 17 Nov 2018 explored how diversity of research objects and/or target groups (that is e.g. differences of sex, age or other physical factors, psychological or societal factors) should be considered in order to improve the probability for robust and innovative findings – and last but not least: funding opportunities.
+Examples, guiding questions, tools and techniques for diversity research design and content were presented.
+RRI context was provided and discussed.